Wordpress versus Squarespace — the debate is almost as fierce as the one over how to say “GIF.”

 Each has its benefits and what may be best for one person may not be the best for someone else.

-I had used Wordpress for my website and the majority of my clients’ sites for years, but while re-evaluating my own website last year, I decided to make the switch to Squarespace.
+I had used Wordpress for my website and my clients’ sites for years, but while re-evaluating my own website last year, I decided to make the switch to Squarespace.
 Here’s why...

 1) It’s Simply, Simple